smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_05.md

    ![In this screenshot of the console window, an example of images being pushed to an ACR account results from typing and running the following at the command prompt: docker push [LOGINSERVER]/content-web.](media/image67.png "Push image to ACR")

-8. In the Azure Portal, navigate to your ACR account, and select **Repositories** under **Services** on the left-hand menu.
+1. In the Azure Portal, navigate to your ACR account, and select **Repositories** under **Services** on the left-hand menu.
 You will now see two, one for each image.

    ![In this screenshot, content-api and content-web each appear on their own lines below Repositories.](media/image68spk.png "Search for repositories")

-9. Select `content-api`.
+### [Optional] Task 8: Tag container Images

+ > **Note**: If time permits, attempt this section of the task otherwise move to the next one.

+In this task, you will use features within azure registry to tag and version deployed images.

+1. Within the Azure Container registry's repository view, select `content-api`.
 You will see the latest tag is assigned.

    ![In this screenshot, content-api is selected under Repositories, and the Tags blade appears on the right.](media/image69spk.png "View latest repo tags")

-10. From the cloud shell session attached to the VM, assign the `v1` tag to each image with the following commands.
+1. From the Git Bash session attached to the VM, assign the `v1` tag to each image with the following commands.
 Then list the Docker images to note that there are now two entries for each image: showing the `latest` tag and the `v1` tag.
 Also note that the image ID is the same for the two entries, as there is only one copy of the image.

     ```bash
     docker image tag [LOGINSERVER]/content-web:latest [LOGINSERVER]/content-web:v1